 - 1. Connect to power source using the properly sized extension cord.
 Note: Not using the proper extension cord could cause improper charging and/or charger damage.
-Only use extension cord provided by NFE. - 2.
+See Safety section for extension cord requirements. - 2.
 Complete charging sequence.
 Refer to Charger manual for more details. - Disconnect cord from the power source.
 Ensure cord and plug are completely secured to the machine.
 Note: Cord can fall under machine which could damage cord and/or plug. - 4.
-Release emergency stop button (Figure 1.1).
+Release red emergency stop button.